Every SaaS company reaches a point where customer support becomes a bottleneck.

 Tickets keep increasing.
 Response times slip.
 Support agents spend most of their day answering the same repetitive questions.
 Product managers get dragged into avoidable issues.
 Founders start worrying about churn, not because the product is broken, but because support cannot keep up.

-This is where AI customer support for SaaS stops being a nice to have and becomes an operational necessity.
+This is where AI customer support for SaaS stops being a nice-to-have and becomes an operational necessity.

 This guide explains how SaaS companies actually use AI for customer support, what to automate, what not to automate, and how to build a sustainable AI customer support workflow.